Platelet Inventory Management with Approximate Dynamic Programming: Numerical Study

-Similar to the case with $m=3$, we observe under the deterministic assumption that the gap increases in the absolute values of negative order size coefficients and the unit cost of wastage; see Figure \ref{fig:ImpEndm5} (D1)-(D4).
+Similar to the case with $m=3$, we observe that under the deterministic assumption the gap increases in the absolute values of negative order size coefficients and the unit cost of wastage; see Figure \ref{fig:ImpEndm5} (D1)-(D4).
 However, the larger fixed ordering cost only increases the gap in (D4) when the unit cost of wastage is $\theta=80$.
-Intuitively, with the longer maximum shelf-life, the chance of expiry is less and hence larger orders could reduce the inventory costs when $h<f$ and the order size coefficients are not extreme.
-In summary, the estimate of the expected relative gap in cost among all cases with the deterministic shelf-life assumption is on average 21.5\% which could be much larger in certain cases.
+Intuitively, with a longer maximum shelf-life, the chance of expiration is less and hence larger orders could reduce the inventory costs when $h<\kappa$ and the absolute values of negative order size coefficients \minorrevision{are not ``too large"}.
+In summary, the estimated gap among all cases with the deterministic shelf-life assumption is on average 21.5\% but could be much larger in certain cases.
 Also, as the impact is quantified based on the ADP policy, which is a sub-optimal policy, the real impact could be larger.
 Therefore, ignoring the shelf-life uncertainty could lead to considerably costlier ordering decisions.

 We next examine the impact of ignoring endogeneity.
 We observe that the impact is small for the empirical endogenous uncertainty estimated based on historical data; see Figure \ref{fig:ImpEndm5} (E1).
-This is due to the small absolute values of the order size coefficients in the fitted Multinomial logistic model, resulting in a relatively weak dependence between the order size and shelf-life of ordered units.
+This is due to the small absolute values of the order size coefficients in the fitted \revision{multinomial} logistic model, resulting in a relatively weak dependence between the order size and shelf-life of ordered units.
 Similar to the case with $m=3$, the gap could be large for alternative endogenous scenarios with greater absolute values of negative coefficients, e.g., E(4), where the dependence between the order size and shelf-life is stronger.
 In summary among all tested scenarios, the impact of ignoring endogeneity is on average 6.1\% and 3.6\% for the policy obtained under the exogenous probabilities estimated based on the simulated shelf-life data using the ADP and Myopic policy, respectively.
 The gap and impact of ignoring endogeneity could be considerably large in certain cases, e.g., when there is a relatively high probability of receiving units with remaining shelf-life of one and the fixed ordering and unit wastage costs are large.